tinystacks/precloud/DEVELOPING_PLUGINS.md

 A plugin implementing this type of parser must export a class that extends our `AwsCdkParser` abstract class.
 This primarily includes a named method `parseResource` with a specific method signature `(diff: CdkDiff, cloudformationTemplate: Json) => Promise<Json | undefined>`.

-See our default parser [TinyStacksAwsCdkParser]() for an in depth example.
+See our default parser [@tinystacks/aws-cdk-parser](https://github.com/tinystacks/aws-cdk-parser) for an in depth example.

 #### Terraform Parser